bigred76002/destiny-notes/Vow-of-the-Disciple.md

 If you have suggestions, comments, or critiques, leave us a comment in [Issues](https://github.com/cptylor/destiny-notes/issues).

-Many thanks to DrThunderbomb, KarlitoSupremo, and especially ChubbyRain for putting up with our shenanigans while putting this together!
+Many thanks to DrThunderbomb, KarlitoSupremo, and especially ChubbyRain for putting up with our shenanigans while putting this together! :family:

 _Major props to the ones that have created images for the Destiny 2 community._ Authors are anotated on the images themselves, and all credits should go to them!
 When no author is shown, we created the image.